- Education and Science»

 The same phenomenon happens on the earth surface.
-When sunlight reaches the earth, some of it is reflected back by the atmosphere and some is absorbed by air particles.
+When sunlight reaches the earth, some of it is reflected back into the atmosphere and some are absorbed by air particles.
 Rest of the sunlight reaches earth heating it.
 The earth’s surface now heats up and emits this heat in the form of infrared radiations.
-But major portion of this radiation is absorbed by atmospheric gases which does not allow this heat to escape into space and radiates it back to the earth, heating it up once again.
+But a major portion of this radiation is absorbed by atmospheric gases which do not allow this heat to escape into space and radiates it back to the earth, heating it up once again.
 This is called greenhouse effect.

-In simple words, greenhouse effect is that property of the atmosphere which allows solar radiation to reach the earth easily but does allow terrestrial radiation to escape from earth easily.
+In simple words, the greenhouse effect is that property of the atmosphere which allows solar radiation to reach the earth easily but does not allow terrestrial radiation to escape from the earth easily.

-Greenhouse effect is a natural phenomenon which is essential for sustenance of life on earth.
-It blankets the earth’s atmosphere and warms it, maintaining a suitable temperature for humans to survive but recent industrialisation and urbanisation has increased the emission of greenhouse gases which has exacerbated the greenhouse effect further leading to global warming.
+The greenhouse effect is a natural phenomenon which is essential for sustenance of life on earth.
+It blankets the earth’s atmosphere and warms it, maintaining a suitable temperature for humans to survive but recent industrialization and urbanization has increased the emission of greenhouse gases which has exacerbated the greenhouse effect further leading to global warming.

 The gases which are responsible for greenhouse effect are called greenhouse gases.
-These gases absorb the infrared radiations emitting from earth and does not allow it to escape.
-Increase in the level of these gases has led to considerable heating of earth.
+These gases absorb the infrared radiations emitting from the earth and does not allow it to escape.
+An increase in the level of these gases has led to considerable heating of the earth.

 Major greenhouse gases include the following:

 Carbon dioxide: It is one of the major greenhouse gases.
 It is released into the atmosphere by respiration, burning of fossil fuels and organic waste and deforestation.
 It is also emitted during volcanic eruptions.
-Increased deforestation and fossil fuel burning has increased its emission.
-Carbon dioxide is one of the major contributor of global warming.
+Increased deforestation and fossil fuel burning have increased its emission.
+Carbon dioxide is one of the major contributors to global warming.

 Methane: It is produced during the burning of vegetation and fossil fuels.
 A large amount of methane is also released from rotting garbage dumps, paddy fields and coal mines.

-Nitrous oxide: Burning of fossil fuels, wood and crop residue releases nitrous oxide in the air.
+Nitrous oxide: Burning of fossil fuels, wood and crop residue releases nitrous oxide into the air.